ogud/DS-Maintain/CDS-maintain.md

 Changing a domain's DNSSEC status can be a complicated matter involving multiple unrelated parties.
-Some of these parties, such as the DNS operator, might not even be known by all organizations involved.
+Some of these parties, such as the DNS operator, might not even be known by all the organizations involved.
 The inability to disable DNSSEC via in-band signalling is seen as a problem or liability that prevents some DNSSEC adoption at large scale.
 This document adds a method for in-band signalling of these DNSSEC status changes.